mrteasdale-cs/mrteasdale-cs.github.io/devices-and-infrastructure.md

 ## 5.5 VPN
 A virtual private network VPN is a remote-access connection that uses encryption

-Use IPSec over L2TP - MSv2CHAP is insecure
+Use IPSec over L2TP - PPTP with MSv2CHAP is insecure!

 ## 5.6 Web Threat Protection